On the multiplicity formula for discrete automorphic representations of disconnected tori: Introduction

+Consider the case when $G=T$ is a torus.
+For simplicity, we further assume $T$ is anisotropic.
+Then the space $L^{2}([T])$ is a multiplicity-free direct sum of all the Hecke characters of $T$.
+On the dual side, according to the axioms for the Langlands group $L_{F}$~\cite[\S12]{kottwitz1984stable}, any $L$-morphism $\phi: L_{F} \to {}^{L}T$ should factor through the quotient onto the Weil group $L_{F}\twoheadrightarrow W_{F}$, which allows us to view it as an $L$-morphism $\phi: W_{F} \to {}^{L}T$.
+Furthermore, in the case of tori, the group $\mathcal{S}_{\phi}$ is trivial, since it is defined as a certain subquotient of the trivial quotient $\widehat{T}/Z(\widehat{T})$ (see~\cite{kaletha2018global}).
+Hence the pairing $\langle \cdot ,\cdot \rangle$ is identically $1$ and the multiplicity formula~\eqref{eq:intro_mult} holds trivially due to the multiplicity-one decomposition of $L^{2}([T])$.
+The dual-side parametrization of the Hecke characters recovers the global Langlands correspondence for tori~\cite{langlands1997representations}.

-In \cite{kaletha2022local}, Kaletha initiated an extension of the (refined) local Langlands conjectures to disconnected groups.
-To be precise, he treats the inner forms of ``quasi-split'' disconnected reductive groups, which are of the form $G\rtimes A$, where $G$ is a connected quasi-split reductive group and $A$ acts on $G$ by preserving an $F$-pinning.
-Kaletha extends the (refined) local Langlands conjectures to this setting and proves the conjectures in the case of disconnected tori.
+Turning to the local setting, let $F$ now denote a local field of characteristic $0$.
+In~\cite{kaletha2022local}, Kaletha initiated an extension of the local Langlands conjectures to disconnected groups.
+Specifically, he considers inner forms of so-called \textit{quasi-split} disconnected reductive groups, which are of the form $G\rtimes A$, where $G$ is a connected quasi-split reductive group and $A$ is a finite group scheme whose action on $G$ preserves an $F$-pinning.
+Within this setting, Kaletha formulates conjectures on the (refined) local Langlands correspondence (LLC) and proves them in the case of disconnected tori, i.e. when $G = T$ is a torus.

+This paper takes an initial step toward extending the automorphic multiplicity formula to disconnected groups.
+Building on Kaletha's pioneering local results, we establish the formula for such disconnected tori in the case of pure inner forms.
+We expect that all the results can be naturally generalized to all inner forms (see Remark~\ref{rmk: rigid_inner_form}).

+Throughout, we work over fields of characteristic zero, both locally and globally, so that we stay within Kaletha's framework.
+However, this assumption is by no means essential.
+When $G = T$ is a torus acted on by a finite \'etale group scheme $A$, we expect that both the local Langlands correspondence for such disconnected tori and the global results in this paper generalize to the positive-characteristic setting.